pilotmoon/Scroll-Reverser/README.md

 ## Translations

-Translation updates in your language are welcome either by pull request or using [CrowdIn](https://crowdin.com/project/pilotmoon-apps) platform.
+Translation contributions in your language are welcome either by pull request or using the [CrowdIn](https://crowdin.com/project/pilotmoon-apps) platform.

 ## License

 Published under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-Please note, the name "Scroll Reverser", the application icon and the menu bar icon are trademarks and may not be used by derivatve works.
+Please note, the name "Scroll Reverser" and the application icon are trademarks and may not be used by derivatve works (except as required to describe the origin of the work).

 ## Building